Statistics for Basic Physician Training (FRACP)

 Ian is Professor of Statistics and Director of the Statistical Consulting Centre at The University of Melbourne.
 He has delivered training in statistics to doctors for over 30 years, and has extensive experience in medical and epidemiological research.

 He has been a Chief Investigator on NHRMC-funded research projects and has been involved in the design and analysis of many randomised controlled trials, case-control and cohort studies.
-He is currently the President of the Statistical Society of Australia.
+He is a previous President of the Statistical Society of Australia.

 Feedback from previous participants: